input-output-hk/cardano-node-wiki/ADR-1-Default-eras-for-CLI-commands.md

 For example we can create a transaction in two different ways using the CLI - using `transaction build` and `transaction build-raw` commands.
 The `transaction build` command is "magical" in that it tries to be user friendly by inferring transaction parameters wherever it can so the user doesn't have to, while the `transaction build-raw` is for more experienced users because it provides no inference and leaves it up to the user to supply all the necessary transaction parameters.

 Would it make sense for "magical" commands like the `transaction build` command to try to be more helpful and use the current era as the default?
+That would _seem_ to be in the spirit of the command.

 Historically we changed the default transactions era in the first release after the hard fork in order to give the tool/dapp developers the possibility to update the default transaction era in their code after the hard fork - otherwise their tools would stop working after the hard fork.